Wegovy® for 50% less than retail price

 • Making a tablet medication into a liquid medication for patients who can’t swallow

-• Changing the dose strength or diluting a drug to suit a patient’s need
+• Changing the dose strength or diluting a drug to suit a patient’s needs

 One more reason for compounding?
 Shortages.

-When there are shortages of an FDA-approved drug, compounding pharmacies to able to step in and help fill the gap in supply.
+When there are shortages of an FDA-approved drug, large-scale compounding facilities can step in and help fill the gap in supply.

 But it does matter where you get your medication from.
 There are some unscrupulous actors out there right now trying to take advantage of the increased demand for GLP-1s.